acailic/acailic.github.io/_notes/oca-chapter-1.md

 Valid Java identifier can contain "$","[A-Za-z]","_" and [0-9].
 But not begin with [0-9].

 	Also you can have identifier like this "Public" because Java is case sensitive.
 You can have wathever reserved word you want using case sensitive.

+public
+static void main(String[] args).
+Arguments are referenced starting with args[0].
+Accessing an argument that wasn’t passed in will cause the code to throw an exception.

+* PACKAGE
+* IMPORT
+* CLASS

+Importing with Wildcards do not look at subdirectories.
+Class names imports take prededence.